amarmohammed20/FizzBuzz/README.md

 # FizzBuzz
-Just a simple repo that intends to help other developers in javascript task called Fizz Buzz.
+Just a simple repo that intends to help other developers in the javascript task called Fizz Buzz.

 # Get Started
 To get started pull down the code and run the HTML file, it should all make sense.
 I have also placed comments in the JS file